On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Practical Improvements to Algorithm

-\begin{proof}{Proof of Lemma~\ref{lem:D_A_feas}.} We recall from Assumption~\ref{ass:1} that the optimal objective value of \eqref{prob:ldr} is finite.
+\begin{proof}{Proof.} We recall from Assumption~\ref{ass:1} that the optimal objective value of \eqref{prob:ldr} is finite.
 Moreover, we observe that the optimal objective value of \eqref{prob:ldr} is equal to the optimal objective value of \eqref{prob:D}, which implies that the optimal objective value of \eqref{prob:ldr} is finite.
-Finally, we observe that the set of feasible solutions of the linear optimization problem~\eqref{prob:D_A} for any active set $\mathcal{A}$ is a superset of the set of feasible solutions for the linear optimization problem~\eqref{prob:D}.
+Finally, we observe that the feasible set of the linear optimization problem~\eqref{prob:D_A} for any active set $\mathcal{A}$ is a superset of the feasible set for the linear optimization problem~\eqref{prob:D}.
 Hence, we conclude that \eqref{prob:D_A} always has at least one feasible solution. \halmos \end{proof}